Pro Guide to Ingeniously Shooting Down Drones

 Physical Countermeasures against Drones

 One of the most basic ways to obstruct a drone is through physical intervention.
-This can range from shooting the drone with a high-powered rifle or using anti-drone nets.
+This can range from shooting the drone with a high-powered rifle to using anti-drone nets.
 Some specialists may opt for more pumped-up alternatives like slingshots or net guns.
 In addition, organizations with hefty budgets might even consider purchasing proprietary anti-drone projectile systems, which are designed to take down unmanned aircraft efficiently.

 Counter-Drones: Playing the Same Game